 Blog Layout

-Lisa G Saw • Dec 29, 2023
+Lisa G Saw • December 29, 2023

-Autumn Tour of Scotland - Part 1
+Autumn Tour Of Scotland - Part 1

 I love visiting Scotland, seeking out new places as well as returning to favoured locations.
 Even though I've been several times over the last few years, I've never been up there during the autumn, around the time of the deer rut.
 I was thrilled to finally have the opportunity this year, even though I knew the chances of actually seeing any activity were extremely slim.
 As much as I wanted to see the Red Deer up in the Highlands, there were actually two other species that were higher on my 'Want To See' list for the trip - Mountain Hares and Ptarmigan.
 I've been lucky enough to see them before, but was eager for more wonderful experiences.
 I knew they'd still be just as potentially challenging to locate and photograph, with declining numbers even in favoured locations.
 It would certainly make the trip more of an adventure.
 The fact I wasn't going alone this time, but instead sharing the experience with Bob - on our first holiday together - made it even more special.
 I really hoped we would get lucky with our target species, especially as Bob had only seen one Mountain Hare before and never laid eyes on a Ptarmigan.